Immigration Accommodation in Toronto Canada

 Here is some background on Toronto for new immigration arrivals.

-Toronto (, locally / – /,) is the capital city of the Canadian province of Ontario.
-With a recorded population of 2,731,571 in 2016, it is the most populous city in Canada and the fourth most populous city in North America.
-The city is the anchor of the Golden Horseshoe, an urban agglomeration of 9,245,438 people (as of 2016) surrounding the western end of Lake Ontario, while the Greater Toronto Area proper had a 2016 population of 6,417,516.
-Toronto is an international centre of business, finance, arts, and culture, and is recognized as one of the most multicultural and cosmopolitan cities in the world.
+Toronto ( tə-RON-toh; locally [təˈɹɒɾ̃ə], [ˈtɹɒɾ̃ə]) is the capital city of the Canadian province of Ontario.
+With a recorded population of 2,794,356 in 2021, it is the most populous city in Canada and the fourth most populous city in North America.
+The city is the anchor of the Golden Horseshoe, an urban agglomeration of 9,765,188 people (as of 2021) surrounding the western end of Lake Ontario, while the Greater Toronto Area proper had a 2021 population of 6,712,341.
+Toronto is an international centre of business, finance, arts, sports and culture, and is recognized as one of the most multicultural and cosmopolitan cities in the world.

 The diverse population of Toronto reflects its current and historical role as an important destination for immigrants to Canada.
-More than 50 percent of residents belong to a visible minority population group, and over 200 distinct ethnic origins are represented among its inhabitants.
+More than 50 percent of residents belong to a visible minority population group, more than 50 percent of residents were born outside of Canada, and over 200 distinct ethnic origins are represented among its inhabitants.
 While the majority of Torontonians speak English as their primary language, over 160 languages are spoken in the city.
 The mayor of Toronto is elected by direct popular vote to serve as the chief executive of the city.
 The Toronto City Council is a unicameral legislative body, comprising 25 councillors since the 2018 municipal election, representing geographical wards throughout the city.

 Finding Immigration Accommodation for Newcomers in Toronto Canada